Tourettes and Bullying

 Children and youth who experience bullying are more likely than other children to:

-- Experience depression, feeling lonely, and anxious are common among those those being bullied.
+- Experience depression, feeling lonely, and anxiety are common among those those being bullied.

 - Develop low self-esteem.